 How We We’re Able To Give Our Son A Dog Even When He’s Scared of Them

+Giving our son a dog has been a journey of patience, love, and understanding.
 My youngest son has always been fearful of dogs.
 Initially, he was just unsure about them but would still make an attempt to pet them if they were under control.
 However, one fateful day at the beach changed everything.
-We arrived around the same time as a couple with a super excited dog.
+A couple arrived with a super excited dog.
 My little man wanted to pet him, and since the dog was on a leash, I didn’t see any potential harm.
-But then, the dog, in its sheer excitement, jumped up, put his paws on my son’s shoulders and accidentally scratched his face with its claws.
+But then, the dog, in its sheer excitement, jumped up, put his paws on my son’s shoulders, and accidentally scratched his face with its claws.
 That was the turning point.
 My son has been terrified of dogs ever since.

 Still Longing to Love Dogs